SanaSamreen00/SanaSamreen00.github.io/README.md

 - Currently learning Java backend development.
 - Focus: RESTful APIs, Database Design, Authentication & Security.
 - Passionate about clean code, java, and contributing to open-source!
-Hey 👋, My name is Lavanya Rapelli

-I'm a Backend Developer specializing in building and optimizing robust, scalable applications and solutions using technologies like Node.js, JavaScript, and various server-side frameworks.
-[314 profile views]

-## About Me:
-- I'm currently a Development student at Maisai School.
-- Working on Backend concepts like APIs, Authentication, REST.
-- Actively engaging with coding challenges and projects.

 ### Tech Stack:
 | HTML | CSS | JS | Tailwind | Bootstrap | Python |